-- 1. Very addictive.
-Alcohol is consumed by a large segment of American society, which increases the risk for abuse.
-Overuse and addiction are a major health problem, especially binge drinking in college age populations. - 2.
-Behavioral effects of alcohol are complex and dose-dependent.
+1. Very addictive.
+Alcohol is consumed by a large segment of American society, which increases the risk for misuse.
+Overuse and addiction are a major health problem, especially binge drinking in college age populations.

+2. Behavioral effects of alcohol are complex and dose-dependent.
 Ethanol decreases behavioral inhibition in low doses, often construed as stimulatory effects.
 At progressively higher doses, alcohol is more of a depressant and causes loss of muscle coordination, reaction time, and judgment.
-At very high blood levels, alcohol causes stupor, memory lapse, coma, respiratory depression, and even death. - 3.
-Even low doses impair judgment and reaction time. - 4.
-High blood alcohol levels may require emergency medical intervention - 5.
-About half of all motor vehicle accident fatalities involve alcohol - 6.
-All states define driving with blood alcohol levels of 0.08% or higher as a crime - 7.
-Alcohol use is associated with violence including sexual assault and suicide - 8.
-Long-term heavy alcohol abuse can cause liver disease and Wernicke-Korsakoff syndrome (cognitive and memory deficits); there are deleterious effects on almost every system of the body - 9.
-Combining alcohol with other central nervous system (CNS) depressants, such as benzodiazepines oropiates, can cause fatal respiratory depression - 10.
-Withdrawal from very heavy alcohol can be serious and usually is done in a treatment center - 11.
-Moderate alcohol consumption, one or two drinks depending on body mass, is associated with decreased riskfor heart disease; many healthcare professionals feel the risk of problems with alcohol outweigh the potential benefits from Be Responsible About Drinking, Inc. (B.R.A.D.)
+At very high blood levels, alcohol causes stupor, memory lapse, coma, respiratory depression, and even death.

+- 3. Even low doses impair judgment and reaction time. - 4.
+High blood alcohol levels may require emergency medical intervention. - 5.
+About half of all motor vehicle accident fatalities involve alcohol. - 6.
+All states define driving with blood alcohol levels of 0.08% or higher as a crime. - 7.
+Alcohol use is associated with violence including sexual assault and suicide.

+8. Long-term heavy alcohol misuse can cause liver disease and Wernicke-Korsakoff syndrome (cognitive and memory deficits); there are deleterious effects on almost every system of the body.

+9. Combining alcohol with other central nervous system (CNS) depressants, such as benzodiazepines or opiates, can cause fatal respiratory depression.

+10. Withdrawal from very heavy alcohol can be serious and usually is done in a treatment center.

+11. Moderate alcohol consumption, one or two drinks depending on body mass, is associated with decreased risk for heart disease; many healthcare professionals feel the risk of problems with alcohol outweigh the potential benefits.

-Effects at specific B.A.C. levels
+Effects at specific blood alcohol concentration (BAC) levels (from Be Responsible About Drinking Inc. (B.R.A.D.))
 The effects of alcohol intoxication are greatly influenced by individual variations among users.
-Some users may become intoxicated at a much lower Blood Alcohol Concentration (BAC) level than is shown.
+Some users may become intoxicated at a much lower BAC level than is shown.

-0.02-0.03 BAC: No loss of coordination, slight euphoria and loss of shyness.
+0.02-0.03 BAC: No loss of coordination, slight euphoria, and loss of shyness.
 Depressant effects are not apparent.
 Mildly relaxed and maybe a little lightheaded.

 0.04-0.06 BAC: Feeling of well-being, relaxation, lower inhibitions, sensation of warmth.
 Euphoria.
 Some minor impairment of reasoning and memory, lowering of caution.
-Your behavior may become exaggerated and emotions intensified (Good emotions are better, bad emotions are worse)
+Your behavior may become exaggerated and emotions intensified (good emotions are better, bad emotions are worse).